 Time to Plan

 During these winter months while the fruit trees are mainly dormant, it’s the perfect time to plan for the spring.
-December through February are the BEST months to come up with a design for your property so you can hit the ground running in March.
-If you are interested in a personalized permaculture consultation for your property, we do both in-person visits to your site AND digital visits (for those out of our area).
+December through early February are the BEST months to come up with a design for your property so you can hit the ground running in March.
+If you are interested in a personalized permaculture consultation for your property, we do both in-person visits to your site AND virtual visits (for those out of our area).
 CLICK HERE to learn more.

 And yes, we offer a variety of packages that fit a range of property sizes, project scopes, and budgets!